jamesccupps/jamesccupps.github.io/PROTOCOL.md

 00 00 01 00 00 01 00 00
 ```

-Delete semantics are inferred from context (targets are test artifacts created by adjacent `0x0204` CreateObject calls) and from the fixed empty-ACK response being consistent with a delete-style operation.
-Could equally be a property-clear or lifecycle-finalize op.
-Implementations SHOULD NOT rely on `0x0263` having destructive semantics in production code until follow-up testing confirms.
+Delete semantics are inferred from the operation's pairing with `0x0204` CreateObject and from the fixed empty-ACK response shape, which is consistent with a delete-style operation.
+The behavior could equally describe a property-clear or lifecycle-finalize operation.
+Implementations SHOULD NOT rely on `0x0263` having destructive semantics in production code without verifying against the target firmware first.

 ### 29.8 `0x0291` SYST Property Write (Probable)